Queen Seonjeong (Mokjong): Biography

-Also, there were rumors that they two enjoyed sodomy, so it doesn't seem like a good marriage between the couple and they didn't have any children.
+Also, there were rumors that the two enjoyed sodomy, so it didn’t seem like a good marriage between the couple and didn't have any children.

-Even she can made her husband ascended the throne due to her families' influence and exerted considerable influence in politics in the background of the king's favor, her personal life was not very happy.
+Even she made her husband ascend the throne due to her families' influence and exerted considerable influence in politics in the background of the king's favor, her personal life was not very happy.
 While Han In-gyeong and others led a Coup d'état to drive out Mokjong and contributed to the upkeep of Hyeonjong, Mokjong learned this and punished the Gim clan's members, but the oppositions to Mokjong were so openly active.